citp/privacy-policy-historical/w/we/web/webjam.com.md

-> *The following text is extracted and transformed from the webjam.com privacy policy that was archived on 2016-12-02.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20161202183006id_/http%3A//www.webjam.com/webjam/privacypolicy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the webjam.com privacy policy that was archived on 2017-06-26.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20170626210409id_/http%3A//www.webjam.com/privacypolicy) for the most accurate reproduction.*

-# Privacy Policy
+# Webjam - privacypolicy

 Webjam Privacy Policy
 Updated April 22, 2009